sgeos/sgeos.github.io/_drafts/disqus.markdown

 {% raw %}{% include disqus.html %}{% endraw %}
 {% endhighlight %}

-Add the following line to the [YAML front matter][jekyll-frontmatter] of a post to enable comments.
+Add the following line to the [YAML front matter][jekyll-frontmatter] of a post to enable comments on a post by post basis.

 {% highlight yaml %}
 comments: true